 Important Note: When resetting the Bluetooth hardware module in macOS, it will temporarily disconnect the wireless mouse, keyboard, or any other Bluetooth devices on your Mac.

 Here’s how to Reset Bluetooth on Mac Ventura, Sonoma

-Important Note: on MacOS Monterey Update, Reset Bluetooth Module Option from Bluetooth menu in top menu bar no longer available.
+Important Note: on MacOS Monterey & later Update, Reset Bluetooth Module Option from Bluetooth menu in top menu bar no longer available.
 Try to Reset using Terminal Command Line [Method 1] or Using Activity Monitor [Method 3], or Delete & Re-Generate Bluetooth Plist file [Method 4], Follow the below Methods,

 Method 1: Using Terminal Reset Bluetooth on Mac [Ventura & Monterey compatible]

 Use the below command line to Reload the Bluetooth Device module and fix the Bluetooth issue on Mac after Monterey is installed.

 - Open Terminal command on your Mac. and Type Below command and Hit the return to run.

 2. Enter your Mac login password, Now, Wait for 5 seconds, and Start Using Bluetooth and set up the Bluetooth device.